pushpay/messaging-sample-app/README.md

 # Pushpay fork changes

 1. The API url used by default is `https://api.catapult.inetwork.com/`.
 Change it to `https://messaging.bandwidth.com/api` instead.
+2. Change some environment variable names to be more relevant.

 # Bandwidth Messaging API Sample App